5 Questions to Ask When Editing a Listicle

 However, a subject that follows a narrative might not work so well as a listicle.
 For example, a writer might struggle to break down an article called A Food Lover’s Day in Tokyo into distinct points.

-If your client’s subject doesn’t fit the listicle format, and it’s within the remit of your brief to do so, you should suggest they consider a different format.
+If your client’s subject doesn’t fit the listicle format, and it’s within the guidelines of your brief to do so, you should suggest they consider a different type of blog post.

 Alternatively, if your client specifies that the article must remain as a listicle, you might suggest that they reframe the topic or title.
 For the above example, A Food Lover’s Day in Tokyo could become Top 5 Things to Do in Tokyo for Food Lovers or 10 Tokyo Restaurants You Need to Visit.